 Now, it’s up to you to craft your movie.

-Do you have the courage to take the role of the hero?
+Do you have the courage to become a real-life superhero?